Arbiter00/BMI500_HW11/README.md

 - **Agent-Based Modeling**: Transition to agent-based models for more granular simulations that capture individual behaviors.

 These enhancements would make the model more adaptable for public health planning and more representative of complex real-world scenarios.

+**Disclaimer:** Chatgpt are used for language polishing and code debugging.